-Again, if you can trade it back to Amazon at the end of the semester and get $5.19 in Amazon Gift Card credit.
+If you can trade it back to Amazon at the end of the semester, you can get $5.19 in Amazon Gift Card credit.
 You do not pay for shipping it to Amazon.
 You get the gift card within days.
-This is a surprising revelation – Amazon is offering more for a paperback than hard book!
+This fact is a surprising revelation – Amazon is offering more for a paperback than hard book!

 You can try selling it on Amazon yourself as a marketplace seller.
 Assuming you can sell the book for $19.48 (the current price of a used paperback and the price you purchased it at), after subtracting Amazon fees ($2.92 or 15%) and shipping (USPS Media Mail at $3.57 for under 3 pounds), you’re left with $12.99.

 Since you only have one option here, I assume you buy the used paperback and resell it at the end of the semester.

 Total Amount Spent: $6.49 to $14.29